 An eclectic city with everything from Buddhist temples to sophisticated rooftop bars, Bangkok has plenty for expats to see and do.
-While its seedier side sometimes gets the most attention, the whole city is filled with a variety of attractions to suit almost anyone’s tastes.
+The whole city is filled with a variety of attractions to suit almost anyone’s tastes.

 As a popular tourist destination, Bangkok welcomes millions of foreigners every year.
-The city's character is a unique mixture of glitz and grit, and expats will be able to enjoy a wide variety of cultural and historical attractions.
+The city's character is a unique mixture of glitz and grit, and expats can enjoy a wide variety of cultural and historical attractions.

 Attractions in Bangkok

-Dating back to ancient times where water transport was an important part of daily life in Thailand, the city’s various floating markets are a reminder of a time gone by and a major tourist attraction.
-Chief among these is the Damnoen Saduk market, about an hour outside the city centre.
-Shoppers can explore the market with a guided boat tour, loading up on all kinds of cargo bought from floating stalls and even kitchens along the way.
+Dating back to ancient times when water transport was an important part of daily life in Thailand, the city’s various floating markets are a reminder of a bygone time and a major tourist attraction.
+Chief among these is the Damnoen Saduak Floating Market, about an hour outside the city centre.
+Shoppers can explore the market with a guided boat tour, loading up on all kinds of cargo bought from floating stalls along the way.

 As one of the largest museums in Southeast Asia, the Bangkok National Museum is sure to have something to interest everyone.
-Founded in 1874, the museum has a rich history itself, and today it's housed in a former palace.
+Founded in 1887, the museum has a rich history and, today, it's housed in a former palace.
 With exhibited items dating back up to thousands of years, this is an excellent way to learn more about Thai history and culture.

 The Grand Palace

-The official residence of the King of Thailand since the 18th century, it is now only used for official ceremonies and is one of the most famous attractions in Bangkok.
+The official royal residence since the 18th century, the Grand Palace is now largely used for ceremonial purposes and remains one of the most famous attractions in Bangkok.
 Located in the heart of the city on the banks of the Chao Phraya River, it showcases two centuries of construction and history in a variety of beautiful structures.
-It also houses the Museum of the Emerald Buddha Temple, housing artefacts from both the palace and the temple.
+It also houses the Temple of the Emerald Buddha.

-Bangkok is famous as a hub of copyright infringement where a close copy of just about anything can be bought at a fraction of the price of the real thing.
+Bangkok is famous as a hub of copyright infringement, where a close copy of just about anything can be bought at much lower prices than the real thing.
 The Museum of Counterfeit Goods challenges the common perception that selling and buying such goods is a victimless crime.
 Run by a high-profile law firm specialising in intellectual property law, the museum showcases thousands of confiscated fakes to the public.
-There are also genuine items on display alongside some copies so that visitors to the museum can be taught to spot counterfeit goods.

 Wat Arun (Temple of Dawn)

-One of the best-known sights of Southeast Asia, the Temple of Dawn is famous for its colourful spires and the beauty of its unique architecture.
-Climbing to the top of the central spire is challenging but those up to the task are rewarded with stunning views.
+One of the best-known sights of Southeast Asia, the Temple of Dawn is popular for its unique yet beautiful architecture and its colourful spires.
+Climbing to the top of the central spire is challenging, but those up to the task are rewarded with stunning views.
 Visitors should be sure to dress modestly, however, as it is an active site of worship for Buddhists.

 Wat Pho (Temple of the Reclining Buddha)

-Known for being the birthplace of Thai massage, Wat Pho has a history that goes back to the 18th century.
-Its centrepiece, the reclining Buddha, is 43m long and 15m high with feet that are inlaid with symbols made from mother of pearl.
-This remarkable sight is matched by an impressive temple complex that contains everything from the ashes of kings to a Bodhi tree which is said to have grown from the tree that Buddha sat under when he attained enlightenment.
+Known for being the home of one of Thailand's first massage schools, Wat Pho's history dates back to the 18th century.
+Its centrepiece, the reclining Buddha, is 43m (151ft) long and covered in gold leaf.
+The Buddha's feet are intricately decorated with inlaid mother-of-pearl.
+This remarkable sight is matched by an impressive temple complex containing everything from the ashes of kings to a Bodhi tree said to have grown from the tree that Buddha sat under when he attained enlightenment.

 Are you an expat living in Bangkok?